wardbradt/go-ethereum/MEV_spec_v0_2.md

 |`minTimestamp`|`uint64`|Minimum block timestamp (inclusive) at which the bundle can be executed|
 |`maxTimestamp`|`uint64`|Maximum block timestamp (inclusive) at which the bundle can be executed|
 |`revertingTxHashes`|`Array<Keccak>`|List of hashes of transactions that are allowed to return status 0 on transaction receipts|

-A list of transactions that `MUST` be executed together, `MUST` be executed before any non-bundle transactions and only after other bundles that have a higher `bundle adjusted gas price`, and `MUST` execute without failure (return status 1 on transaction receipts) unless its hash is included in the `revertingTxHashes` list.

 #### `MEV block`